This is how Aston Martin Red Bull Racing uses real time analytics

 Real-time analytics – Every second count

-”This is an amazing improvement which means that we get faster and better answers on the track, where every second count,” says Cadieux.
+”This is a fantastic improvement which means that we get faster and better answers on the track, where every second count,” says Cadieux.

 ”It used to take more than an hour and required several complicated measures.”

-For Red Bull Racing, it is extremely important to be able to analyze large volumes of data rapidly to be able to apply the data in real-time while the race is running.
-This requires a very flexible infrastructure, which Red Bull Racing now has acquired, by using the HPE hyperconverged infrastructure SimpliVity.
+For Aston Martin Red Bull Racing , it is crucial to be able to analyse large volumes of data rapidly to be able to apply the data in real-time while the race is running.
+This requires a very flexible infrastructure, which Aston Martin Red Bull Racing now has acquired, by using the HPE hyperconverged infrastructure SimpliVity.